MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 In this walkthrough, we create a flow that sends a push notification to your mobile phone if the subject of any new email has the word "lottery" in it.
 Your flow then marks any such email as *read*.

 >[!NOTE]
->While this walkthrough sends a push notification, you're free to use any other action that suits your workflow needs.
-For example, you could store the email contents in another repository such as Google Sheets or a Microsoft Excel workbook stored on Dropbox.
+>Although this walkthrough sends a push notification, you're free to use any other action that suits your workflow needs.
+For example, you might store the email contents in another repository such as Google Sheets or a Microsoft Excel workbook stored on Dropbox.

-Ok, let's get started:
+Ok, let's get started.

 [!INCLUDE [sign-in-use-blank-select-email-trigger-and-inbox-folder](includes/sign-in-use-blank-select-email-trigger-and-inbox-folder.md)]